|

 out of the sun.
 A local favorite, you must try Ley's!

-This restaurant with full bar also offers banana boat rentals ($5),
+restaurant with full bar also offers banana boat rentals ($5), horseback

-This restaurant is always rocking with its jukebox and casual
+always rocking with its jukebox and casual atmosphere.
+A variety

-atmosphere.
-A variety of coconut treats are offered along with seafood, seafood,
+of coconut treats are offered along with seafood, seafood, and more

-and more seafood!
+seafood!
 Meals range in price and size.
-Expect to pay just $6-7 for
+Expect to pay

 ***If Mariachis find their way to your table at